triton-inference-server/server/docs/models_and_schedulers.rst

   ]

-The sequence_batching section indicates that the model should use the sequence batcher.
+The sequence_batching section indicates that the model should use the sequence batcher and the Direct scheduling strategy.
+In this example the model only requires a *start* and *ready* control input from the sequence batcher so only those controls are listed.
 The instance_group indicates two instances of the model should be instantiated and max_batch_size indicates that each of those instances should perform batch-size 2 inferences.
 The following figure shows a representation of the sequence batcher and the inference resources specified by this configuration.

 .. image:: images/sequence_example0.png